davnn/uv-pack/README.md

 All scripts also accept `VENV_DIR`, `PY_DEST` and `BASE_PY` environment variables.
 Use `BASE_PY` when you skipped the `python` step during packing to provide a system python interpreter. `VENV_DIR` (default = `.venv`) and `PY_DEST` (default = `.python`) can be used to customize the target python and venv directory.
+Set `VENV_DIR=""` to skip creating a virtual environment and install directly into `BASE_PY`.

 Configuration
 -------------